New-school hip-hop: Run-D.M.C.

 Comments from Darryl McDaniels, AKA DMC of Run-D.M.C., make this connection to the underground explicit: "[T]hat's exactly what we did.
 We didn't really think it was pioneering, we just did what rappers did before us was doing on tapes.
-When a lot of the old guys, like Kool Moe Dee, The Treacherous Three, and Grandmaster Flash, got in the studio, they never put their greatness on records.
+When a lot of the old guys, like Kool Moe Dee, the Treacherous Three, and Grandmaster Flash, got in the studio, they never put their greatness on records.
 Me and Run and Jay would listen ... and we'd say, 'They didn't do that shit last night in the Bronx!' ...
 So we said that we weren't going to be fake.
 We ain't gonna wear no costumes.
 We're gonna keep it real."

+Whodini

+Coming out of the fertile New York rap scene of the early 1980s, Whodini was one of the first rap groups to add a R&B twist to their music, thus laying the foundation for a new genre, new jack swing.
+The group made its name with good-humored songs such as "Magic's Wand" (the first rap song accompanied by a video), "The Haunted House of Rock", "Friends", "Five Minutes of Funk", and "Freaks Come Out at Night".
+Live performances of the group were the first rap concerts with the participation of breakdance dancers from the group UTFO.
+Russell Simmons was the manager of the group in the 1980s.

+The group released six studio albums.
+Fourteen of the group's singles hit the Billboard charts.
+Four of the group's albums were certified Platinum by the RIAA.

+In 1984, the group released the second album Escape.
+The entire album was fully produced by Larry Smith.
+From the laid back groove titled "Five Minutes of Funk" to "Friends", a cynical story of betrayal sampled everywhere from Nas' "If I Ruled the World (Imagine That)" to 2Pac's "Troublesome '96", to harder edged singles "Freaks Come Out at Nite" and "Big Mouth".

+In 1986, the group released a third album Back in Black, fully produced by Smith.
+A number of songs from the album received heavy local New York airplay, such as "Funky Beat" and the controversial "I'm a Ho".
+"Fugitive" was guitar-driven funk and "Last Night (I Had a Long Talk With...)" was introspective.
+Paul Kodish, the drummer of Pendulum, was featured on the album.